-In December 2004 in recognition of his tireless support of South Carolina’s small manufacturers and manufacturers nationwide, John Irion, SCMEP President and founding member of the American Small Manufacturers Coalition (ASMC) board of directors, presented Senator Fritz Hollings with the ASMC 2004 Legislator of the Year Award.
+In December 2004, in recognition of his tireless support of South Carolina’s small manufacturers and manufacturers nationwide, John Irion, former SCMEP President and founding member of the American Small Manufacturers Coalition (ASMC) board of directors, presented Senator Fritz Hollings with the ASMC 2004 Legislator of the Year Award.

 The mission of NIST, a non-regulatory federal agency within the U.S. Department of Commerce, is to promote U.S. innovation and industrial competitiveness.

 The Program started in 1989 with regional centers in three states – South Carolina, Ohio, and New York.
 The mission of these regional centers was to support the transfer of manufacturing technology to improve the productivity and technological capabilities of America’s small manufacturers.
 Congress urged participation from industry, universities, state governments and federal agencies, and national labs that are part of NIST.